boazbk/tcs/lec_00_1_math_background.md

 >_"When you have mastered numbers, you will in fact no longer be reading numbers, any more than you read words when reading books.
 You will be reading meanings."_, W. E. B. Du Bois

+>_"I found that every number, which may be expressed from one to ten, surpasses the preceding by one unit: afterwards the ten is doubled or tripled  ...  until a hundred; then the hundred is doubled and tripled in the same manner as the units and the tens ... and so forth to the utmost limit of numeration."_,  Muhammad ibn Mūsā al-Khwārizmī, 820, translation by Fredric Rosen, 1831.

 <!---
 >_"Young man, in mathematics you don't understand things.
 You just get used to them."_, John von Neumann
 --->